lelandjansen/ScaleBook/README.md

 One will notice that the semitone distance between notes in both C major and G major are identical.
 Therefore, the song will still sound similar despite starting on a different note.

-The two most common scales are the major and minor scales, often described as sounding "happy" and "sad", respectively.
+The two most common scales are the major and minor scales, sometimes described as sounding "happy" and "sad", respectively.

 #### Key signatures

 When writing and reading music, it is often laborious to have each accidental (i.e. sharp or flat) written before each note, especially when written in a key signature with may accidentals.
-Therefore, music is often written using a key signature - a series of sharps or flats (usually) placed on the music staff right after the clef.
+Therefore, music is often written using a key signature - a series of sharps or flats that are (usually) placed on the music staff right after the clef.
 The notes on which the key signature accidentals are placed automatically raise/lower that one by one semitone.

 For example, the scale E-flat major (notes: E-flat | F | G | A-flat | B-flat | C | D) has a key signature of three flats.
 Therefore, each time the notes B, E, or A appear, they are to be lowered by one semitone.